litl/rauth/README.markdown

 ## Copyright and License

-Webauth is Copyright (c) 2012 litl, LLC and licensed under the MIT license.
+Rauth is Copyright (c) 2012 litl, LLC and licensed under the MIT license.
 See the LICENSE file for full details.